-Please contact Niobrara Public Schools administration with any public concerns or complaints regarding required fees, attire or equipment.
+Public concerns or complaints regarding required fees, attire or equipment shall be addressed under Policy 1005.01, Public Complaints.

 This policy will be reviewed and re-adopted annually by August 1 at a regular or special meeting of the board.
 This shall include a review of the amount of money collected under this policy and the use of waivers as provided by this policy.
 The policy shall be published in the student handbook provided at no cost to each household.